Taylor Walker (Days of Our Lives): 2011

 Not knowing where to turn, Taylor seeks out Nicole and confesses everything that EJ was involved in.
 Expecting her sister to rub it into her face, Nicole reacts with care and compassion towards Taylor.
 As they reach a new understanding in their relationship, EJ arrives trying to reclaim Taylor into his life.
 A protective Nicole defends Taylor, to which Taylor confesses to EJ that all she wants is her mother back, something he could not give to her.
 Taylor later runs into an old flame, Quinn Hudson, whom she shares a checkered past with.
 She also accepted a desk job at the Salem Police Department, following her decision to quit Titan Industries months earlier.
 Taylor intends to reveal Quinn's involvement in the recent attack on female hookers, but Quinn pins it over Taylor's head that if she does, he'll make sure her reputation in Salem would be tarnished by her past deeds.
 When she visits the latest victim of attack, she hears Quinn's name murmured.
 Instead of telling Hope, she keeps it to herself, protecting herself and Quinn.
 Taylor is then confronted by Nicole who shows her a mugshot of Taylor; she confesses that she was arrested for protesting human rights during her days in grad school.
-It was later revealed that Taylor had agreed to hook for Quinn during a time where they had a brief fling; she then confesses that she tried to leave a party she was attending, but before she could exit, she was arrested for prostitution.
+It was later revealed that Taylor had agreed to hook for Quinn during a time when they had a brief fling; she then confesses that she tried to leave a party she was attending, but before she could exit, she was arrested for prostitution.
 Quinn promises to protect Taylor and her secret.

 When Quinn promises Taylor that he has quick the business, he makes his commitment to her.
 In an attempt to make an effort, Quinn introduces Taylor to his mother Vivian Alamain.
 When confronted by Nicole, she reveals that Taylor was telling the truth about her arrest.
 Taylor turns to Quinn, who confesses that he made a call to get her record changed from prostitution to human rights protest.
 When she asks why he did such a thing, he professes his love to her.
 When Quinn is arrested for the attacks on hookers, Taylor promises to help prove his innocence.
 When it's revealed that Vivian's right-hand man, Gus, was responsible for the attacks, Quinn is cleared of all charges.
 Roman Brady suggests to Quinn and Taylor that it'd be smart for them to leave town and to get away from recent events.
 Along with Vivian, Quinn and Taylor finally leave Salem on September 22, 2011.
 In 2014, Nicole calls Taylor to tell her that EJ has died.